Tagum National Trade School

-Tagum National Trade School (TNTS) situated at Apokon, Tagum City, is the only vocational of the five main public high schools in Tagum City, under the jurisdiction of the DepEd Division of Tagum City and Technical Education and Skills Development Authority.
+Tagum National Trade School (TNTS) is the only vocational of the five main public high schools in Tagum City, under the jurisdiction of the DepEd Division of Tagum City and Technical Education and Skills Development Authority.
 It was founded on August 1, 1972.
 The institution cater students from Tagum City and the province of Davao del Norte.

 Being a technical-vocational public high school, the school is noted for its various offerings in the field of Trade and Arts.

 History

 Tagum National Trade School began its emergence when Hon.
 Lorenzo P. Sarmiento, 1972 congressman of Davao del Norte framed a bill.
 He thought the need of the province particularly in the municipality of Tagum, now Tagum City, to have a vocational school to resolve the poor enrollment to formal education of the less fortunate group.
 In that same year, the bill becomes a law - R.A.
 5986 as its legal basis of the school's establishment.